Sanglorian/orcus/Orcus Advanced Options - current.md

 **Medium natural humanoid (giant)**

+Half-giants typically stand from 7 feet to nearly 8 feet tall.
+Despite their name, they are their own people and not the product of relations between giants and other humanoids.
+Half-giants tend to be proud, and see themselves as natural leaders.

 ### Half-Giant Traits

 **Ability Score Increases:** Pick two of +2 Strength, +2 Constitution and +2 Wisdom.